C++ List resize

 n : It is a new container size.

-< val : It is a value which is to be inserted in a newly constructed space.
+< val : It represents a data value that needs to be added to a freshly created location.

 Return value